IU-PR/Capstone_project/content/docs/2025/edhub/week3.md

 - student can submit an assignment
 - parent can see the list of their children's submissions

-## Demonstation Video
+## Demonstration Video

 To demonstrate how the EdHub MVP works, we made a brief demo video with main functionality available at the [*link*](https://youtu.be/CRFHnUxSeHU).

-# Weekly achievments
+# Weekly achievements

 ## Management

 Last week we conducted a market research to explore the existing LMS solutions, and for each platform we identified the pros that we want to implement in EdHub and the cons that we want to cover.
 However, our view is an outsider's view, and no one can provide us with real experience of using the platforms with students in a real educational process.
 We decided to launch a survey among teachers to find out what existing LMSs they use, what they like and dislike about these systems, what is important to them and what they would like to fix.

 We plan to send this survey to our high school teachers as well as university professors and TAs in hopes of getting more responses through the word of mouth effect.
-We hope the real-life experiences of teachers will help us shape a set of features that are important in a real educational process.
+We hope the real-world experiences of teachers will help us shape a set of features that are important in a real educational process.

 ## Backend